mrsmithdotshop/EBC-controller/README.md

 - moved popup menu to a traditional menu
 - added function keys
 - Hacks and fixes for Windows
+- Multi language support (currently English and German)
 ## What is this ?
-A GUI linux (as well as Windows) software to control the ZTE Tech EBC series battery testers and electronic loads A05, A10, A20 and A40.
+A GUI software for linux (as well as Windows) to control the ZTE Tech EBC series battery testers and electronic loads A05, A10, A20 and A40.
+This version has been tested with the A20 and A40 only as i do not have an A05 or A10, testers are welcome.

 Written in Free Pascal/Lazarus.

-Needs TLazSerial and Jujibo packages.
+Needs TLazSerial package (to be removed).

-The aim is to provide the same or more functionallity as the Windows software from ZKE Tech.
-Supports the EBC-A05,EBC-A10H,A20 and A40 loads by default.
+The aim is to provide the same or more functionallity as the Windows software from ZKE Tech (Except multiple devices from one instance but you can run multiple instances at the same time).
+Supports the EBC-A05,EBC-A10H,A20 and A40 devices by default.
 Other devices probably work.
-You can add the identification byte for any device in the .conf file (run the program once first to auto-generate the .conf file).
+You can add the identification byte for any device in the .conf file (run the program once first to auto-generate the .conf file based on the .init file).

 Added features over the original software:
 * More versatile cut offs, such as current, capacity or energy
 * A software Constant Resistance (CR) mode
 * Better loop controls for cycling programs
-   (nestled loops, loops until capacity drops)
+   (nested loops, loops until capacity drops)
 * Shows more parameters (dV, dA, etc)

 ## Usage
-The Tabs Charge and Discharge are more or less self-explanatory, set the voltage and current and press start to activate.
+The Tabs Charge and Discharge are more or less self-explanatory, select the battery type amd set/adjust the voltage, current as well as other parameters and press start to activate.
 ### Steps
 Using steps you can perform several steps like
 `charge to a defined voltage using a defined current` `wait for some time`
 `discharge to a defined value e.g.  current or voltage` `loop for a defined number`
-Use F2 to load a step file or F12 to edit the loaded or a default stepfile.
+Use F3 to load a step file or Shift-F3 to edit the loaded or a default stepfile.